Skip to contents

 6.3 Regression Analysis under the Semi-Conjugate Prior

-To estimate the parameters of the regression model under a rather flat semi-conjugate prior, we first set up the Gibbs sampler.
+First, we set up the Gibbs sampler to estimate the parameters of the regression model under a semi-conjugate prior.

 reg_semiconj <- function(y, X, b0 = 0, B0 = 10000, c0 = 2.5, C0 = 1.5,